CSOIreland/PxStat/README.md

 [![GitHub Watches](https://img.shields.io/github/watchers/goncaloperes/Project-CodeIgniter-CMS.svg?style=social&label=Watch&maxAge=2592000)](https://github.com/goncaloperes/Project-CodeIgniter-CMS/watchers)

 # PxStat
-PxStat is a **Data Dissemination Management System** especially designed for National Statistical Institutes and Statistical Organisations, developed by the **CSO** (Central Statistics Office, Ireland) with the support of the **PcAxis** Statistical Community.
+PxStat is a **Data Dissemination Management System** especially designed for National Statistical Institutes and Statistical Organisations, developed by the **CSO** (Central Statistics Office, Ireland) with the support of the **PcAxis** statistical community and the collaboration of the **Open Source** community.

 The system is powered by a lightweight engine and provides a modern, responsive and efficient Web interface and Web services